History of Rosemary

 Be't for my bridall, or my buriall."

-Rosemary was also believed to offer protection from the plague and in 1603, when bubonic plague killed 38,000 Londoners, the demand was so high that the price increased from one shilling for an armful to six shillings for a handful.
-To put that price increase in perspective, one pricelist from 1625 indicated that one could obtain 18 gallons of good ale or double beer with carriage(delivery?) for only 3 shillings or an entire 'fat pig' for 1 shilling.
+Rosemary was also believed to offer protection from the plague.
+In 1603, when bubonic plague killed 38,000 Londoners, the demand was so high that the price increased from one shilling for an armful of branches to six shillings for a handful.
+To put that price increase in perspective, one price list from 1625 indicated that one could obtain 18 gallons of good ale or double beer with carriage(delivery?) for only 3 shillings or an entire ‘fat pig’ for 1 shilling.

-Rosemary once had a reputation for strengthening the memory and was considered a symbol fo remembrance.
+Rosemary history includes a number of references to its reputation for strengthening the memory and as a symbol for remembrance.
 Greek scholars were known to twine rosemary in their hair when studying for exams in the hope of aiding their memories.
 According to one old ballad:

 "Rosemary is for remembrance